confident-ai/deepeval/docs/docs/quickstart/quickstart.md

 ## Writing a custom metric on top

 With `deepeval`, you can easily set custom metrics or customize existing metrics.
-We recommend reading the Custom Metrics quickstart if you are.
+We recommend reading the `Define Your Own Metric` if you are.

 ```python
 from deepeval.metrics.BertScoreMetric import BertScoreMetric